BlueBirdBack/100-Days-of-GPTs/README.md

 ## Getting Started

 To use these GPTs, just click their names in the table below.
 That'll open them up in ChatGPT.
-Or if you want, you can copy and paste the instructions straight into ChatGPT or whatever AI model you like using.
-Mess around with them and see what cool, creative stuff you can whip up!
+If you want, you can use the `groq.py` script to access the GPTs through Groq's Llama 3 API - no ChatGPT required.

 ## Using groq.py to Access GPTs